sarahstrong314/MCR3U/1 - Quadratic Functions/5 - Quadratic Functions in Standard Form.md

-Quadratic Relations in Standard Form
+Quadratic Functions in Standard Form
 -------

-A quadratic relation is in **standard form** if it is in the form y = ax^2 + bx + c, for some constants a ≠ 0, b, and c.
+A quadratic relation is in **standard form** if it is in the form f(x) = ax^2 + bx + c, for some constants a ≠ 0, b, and c.

 ### Finding the Roots of a Quadratic Relation in Standard Form

 When a quadratic relation is in standard form, you can try to rewrite it in factored form to solve for the roots.
-However, not all quadratic relations can be easily factored, and some may not be factorable at all.
+However, not all quadratic functions can be easily factored, and some may not be factorable at all.

 You can also use **the quadratic formula**, which is a fool-proof way of finding the roots.